-$^{75}$ A very loose analogy: well before Andrew Wiles proved Fermat's Last Theorem [248], that $x^n + y^n = z^n$ has no nontrivial integer solutions for any $n \geq 3$ , number theorists knew a reasonably efficient algorithm that took an exponent n as input, and that (in practice, in all the cases that were tried) proved FLT for that n.
-Using that algorithm, in 1993-just before Wiles announced his proof-Buhler et al. [57] proved FLT for all n up to 4 million.
+$^{93}$ A very loose analogy: well before Andrew Wiles proved Fermat's Last Theorem [270], that $x^n + y^n = z^n$ has no nontrivial integer solutions for any $n \geq 3$ , number theorists knew a reasonably efficient algorithm that took an exponent n as input, and that (in practice, in all the cases that were tried) proved FLT for that n.
+Using that algorithm, in 1993-just before Wiles announced his proof-Buhler et al. [62] proved FLT for all n up to 4 million.

-&lt;sup>76As pointed out in Section 2.2.6, there are other cases in complexity theory where deciding positivity is much faster polynomial-time algorithm for the same problem; theirs was purely combinatorial and based on maximum flow.
-Note that, even if we only had efficient algorithms for positivity, those could still be useful for finding so-called occurrence obstructions: that is, irreps $\rho$ such that $\lambda{Per}(\rho) > 0$ even though $\lambda{Det}(\rho) = 0$ .
-Thus, the "best-case scenario" for GCT is that the permanent's hardness can be witnessed not just by any obstructions, but by occurrence obstructions.
+to compute Littlewood-Richardson coefficients in polynomial time, but at least to decide whether they're positive or zero.
+Bürgisser and Ikenmeyer [67] later gave a faster polynomial-time algorithm for the same problem; theirs was purely combinatorial and based on maximum flow.

+Note that, even if we only had efficient algorithms for positivity, those would still be useful for finding so-called occurrence obstructions: that is, irreps $\rho$ such that $\lambda{\text{Per}}(\rho) > 0$ even though $\lambda{\text{Det}}(\rho) = 0$ .
+Thus, the "best-case scenario" for GCT would be for the permanent's hardness to be witnessed not just by any obstructions, but by occurrence obstructions.
+As we'll see, in a recent breakthrough, this "best-case scenario" has been ruled out [131, 69].

 In many cases, we don't even know yet how to represent the multiplicity of an irrep as a #P function: at best, we can represent it as a difference between two #P functions.
-In those cases, the current research effort in GCT aims to give "positive formulas" for the multiplicities: in other words, to represent them as sums of exponentially many nonnegative terms, and thereby place their computation in #P itself.
+In those cases, research effort in GCT has sought to give "positive formulas" for the multiplicities: in other words, to represent them as sums of exponentially many nonnegative terms, and thereby place their computation in #P itself.
 The hope is that a #P formula could be a first step toward a polynomial-time algorithm to decide positivity.
-To illustrate, Blasiak et al. achieved this for "two-row Kronecker coefficients" in GCT4 [46].
-For other kinds of irreps, the quest for positive formulas has led to extremely deep waters, involving (for example) quantum groups and conjectured generalizations of the Riemann Hypothesis over finite fields.
-I won't go into this here, but see GCT7 [169] and GCT8 [170] for this part of the story.
+To illustrate, Blasiak et al. gave a #P formula for "two-row Kronecker coefficients" in GCT4 [50], while Ikenmeyer, Mulmuley, and Walter [130] did so for a different subclass of Kronecker coefficients.